IICRC WRT - Water Damage Restoration Technician Course

 - Earn your IICRC WRT certification!

-In the IICRC WRT course, students will learn the fundamentals of water damage restoration.
+In the IICRC water damage course, students will learn the fundamentals of restoration.
 Taught by industry experts, students will attend the class in either an online live-stream format led by an instructor in our Zoom classroom.
 Alternatively, students can join us for an in-person course.
-After completing the class and passing the IICRC exam, students will earn their WRT certification!
+After completing the class and passing the IICRC exam, students will earn their IICRC certification!

 Cost: $449/person + $80 exam fee (Paid to the IICRC)